abbreviatedman/react-unit-03-intermediate-react/3d-routing/lesson/directions.md

 Defining routes is as simple as defining a single `Route` component for each route in your application and then putting all those `Route` components in a single `Routes` component.
 Whenever your URL changes, React Router will look at the routes defined in your Routes component and it will render the content in the element prop of the Route that has a path that matches the URL.
 In the above example if our URL was `/games` then the GameList component would be rendered.

-The `Home.js` file is a functional component that only returns `<h1>This is the home page!</h1>`.
-The `GameList.js` file is a functional component that only returns `<h1>This is the GameList component</h1>`.
+The `Home.jsx` file is a functional component that only returns `<h1>This is the home page!</h1>`.
+The `GameList.jsx` file is a functional component that only returns `<h1>This is the GameList component</h1>`.
 We can expand on these components later, but the purpose is just to test the routes for now.

 The nice thing about React Router is that when you navigate between pages it will only refresh the content inside your Routes component.
 All the rest of the content on your page will stay the same which helps with performance and user experience.

-- Turn the server on with command `npm start`
+- Turn the server on with command `npm run dev`
 - The initial page should load, and you should see text displaying `This is the home page!`
 - In the URL bar, add `/games` to the end of the URL.
 You should see text displaying `This is the GameList component`